 Since 2009, NPA ACT has organised Art Week at Gudgenby Cottage, through the ACT Parks Service, an initiative of Christine Goonrey and Adrienne Nicholson.
 The Association's members celebrate Namadgi National Park through the creation of artworks in Gudgenby Cottage's peaceful setting, works that incorporate weaving, fabric, collage, tapestry, photography, painting, sculpture, poetry etc.

 Images by NPA members travelling far and wide.

 Butterflies and Moths of the ACT

 Members photos of Lepidoptera residents or migrants most welcome.
-An NPA ACT Field Guide to the Butterflies of the ACT by Suzi Bond will soon be available.
+The NPA ACT Field Guide to the Butterflies of the ACT by Suzi Bond is available at reputable bookshops.